CharizardtheFireMage/Arcoxia/index.md

 -`giveaway add, [user]` - Adds an user to a giveaway.
 -`giveaway remove, [user]` - Removes an user from the giveaway.
+-`giveaway join` - Joins the giveaway
+-`giveaway leave` - Leaves the giveaway
 -`giveaway prize, [prize]` - Sets the prize of the giveaway.
 -`giveaway draw` - Begins the giveaways.
 (Takes two minutes until a lucky winner is decided.